GaretJax/pop-analysis-suite/docs/documentation/quick-start.rst

    $ pas report report

-To display the generated report in your browser, simply open the ``index.html`` file found in the ``reports/<case-name>_<timestamp>/report`` directory.
+To display the generated report in your browser, simply open one of the ``html`` file files found in the ``reports/<measure-name>_<timestamp>/report`` directory.

 Wow, this was the final step!
-Sounds like a complicated and tedious process but as you will see by reading the rest of the documentation, much of all this can be automated, allowing to produce a complete report with a single command.
+Sounds like a complicated and tedious process but as you will see by reading the rest of the documentation, much of all this can be automated, allowing to produce a complete report with a single command;
+hand over to the guide on :ref:`composed commands <composed-commands>` to find out how.